SpenserHaddad/Brotato-ArchipelagoClient/README.md

     3. In the window that opens, click the folder+magnifying glass next in the "Installation" row.

-### From a release

-To host or generate games, you will need to add the apworld to your Archipelago installation.
-Download the latest apworld release from the releases page, then copy it into your Archipelago `worlds/` folder.
-On Windows by default, this is `C:\ProgramData\Archipelago\lib\worlds\`.

-To play Brotato as part of a randomizer, download the latest version of `RampagingHippy-Archipelago.zip`, then copy it **without unzipping** into your Steam workshop folder for Brotato.
-For example, on Windows by default this may be `C:\Program Files (x86)\steamapps\workshop\content\1942280\Archipelago\RampagingHippy-Archipelago.zip` (`1942280` being Brotato's Steam ID).
-Note that the `Archipelago` sub-folder can be named anything; the .zip file just needs to be within a sub-folder of the `1942280` folder.

-The client mod will eventually be hosted as a Steam workshop mod once it is more stable.

 ### From source

 NOTE: This is not recommended since unreleased code is more likely to have bugs or unfinished features.
-This should only be done if you want to contribute to the project.
+This should only be done if you want to contribute to the project or really want the bleeding edge.

 Instead of downloading the .apworld file and mod zip from the releases page, copy the `apworld/brotato` folder to the Archipelago `worlds/` folder, and zip the `client_mod` folder into a zip called `RampagingHippy-Archipelago.zip` and copy it to Brotato's mod folder as described above.

 ## Playing Brotato with the mod installed.